Medy682/Sales-Analysis-Report-Power-BI-Excel-Project/README.md

 - Where are sales underperforming or declining?

 # Success Criteria
-- Clear KPIs (Total Sales, Sales Growth %, Total Profit)
+- Clear KPIs (sum of Sales, Sales Growth %, sum of Profit)
 - Actionable insights for business stakeholders
 - An interactive dashboard that supports exploration and decision-making